sirohijai22/Upgrad/Assignments/CNN/README.md

 ## Conclusions
 - Model 3 has a High Training and Validation Accuracy
-- Although
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Model 4 has even higher accuracy by using one more layer

 ## Technologies Used